 Mugi Rahayu travel within a 100 km radius of Bendigo and present two 50 min. brackets of fine music.
 Small ensemble, large ensemble, with or without dancers.

 Mugi Rahayu practice on Saturdays at 2:00 at their home East of Strathfieldsaye, and would welcome anyone who would like to join their group.
-No experience or special talent required.
+No experience or special talent required, and it's free.

 You may view Mugi Rahayu at http://www.youtube.com/user/Mugirahayu.